Kathleen McInerney, Ph.D.

 Literacy and Culture; English as a Second/Foreign Language and Dual Language Education; Education Technology and Digital Literacies; Migration Literatures; Multicultural Education; Sociolinguistics; Critical, Feminist Pedagogies

-Kathleen McInerney holds a doctorate in language, literacy and culture from the University of Iowa.
-Along the way, she has gained much experience with and researched ESL, EFL and dual language teaching with a focus on the social contexts affecting emergent bilingual learners and their families.
+Kathleen McInerney holds a Ph.D. in language, literacy and culture from the University of Iowa.
+She has extensive experience with and research focused on ESL, EFL and dual language teaching, with particular attention to the social contexts affecting emergent bilingual learners, their families and communities.
 She has taught preK-graduate students and also teaches a TEFL (Teaching English as a Foreign Language) Certificate course in the summers in Cuenca, Ecuador.
-She helped to found a tri-lingual children's school in Cuenca, and she provides professional development to teachers of English in the U.S. and in Ecuador.
+She assists with a trilingual children's school in Cuenca and provides professional development to teachers of English in the U.S. and abroad.
+She has been named a Fulbright Specialist by the Council for International Exchange of Scholars.
 Kathleen’s current interests include building global communities of practice through technology and empowering teachers as critical agents of change and social justice.

 - Linguistics for Educators

 - Methods of Teaching English as a Second Language

 - Methods of Teaching English as a Second/Foreign Language to Adults

 - Theoretical Foundations of Teaching ESL and Bilingual Education

 McInerney, K. & Halstead, M. (2015).
 The parental, familial, and communal milieu.
 In The Sage Guide to Curriculum in Education, He, M., Schultz, B., and Schubert, W., (Eds.).
 Los Angeles, CA: Sage Publications.